Kiage24/SBCG857/README.md

 bcftools view -h 1kg.bcf | less
 ```

-Can you convert the file called 1kg.bcf to a compressed VCF file called 1kg.vcf.gz using the bcftools view command?
+Q.Can you convert the file called 1kg.bcf to a compressed VCF file called 1kg.vcf.gz using the bcftools view command?

  No it requires an indexed file